of employers added mental health programs to address COVID-19 concerns

 Specialty carve-out: Almost half (45%) of employers have implemented this strategy, compared to 39% in 2020, with an additional 21% considering it.

-Emerging vendors that focus on member consumerism are gaining traction as they can offer prescription drug prices that are often less than what is available through employer-supported benefits.
+Emerging vendors that focus on member consumerism are gaining traction as they can offer prescription drug prices that are frequently lower than those available through employer-supported benefits.
 However, integrating these vendors into benefit plans remains a challenge, leaving employees seeing lower costs at point of sale but making payments that don’t count toward deductibles.

 With costs continuing to rise, employers should continue to evaluate strategies to limit year-over-year increases.
 Focusing on opportunities to control costs in the long term—for both medical and pharmacy—can provide room for employers to invest in benefits that are meaningful to employees.